fresheneesz/bip-efficient-bitcoin-vaults/README.md

 ### Opcodes

-Three opcodes are needed for the wallet vaults described in this BIP:
+Four opcodes are needed for the wallet vaults described in this BIP:

 * [OP_BEFOREBLOCKVERIFY](bbv/bip-beforeblockverify.md) - Verifies that the block the transaction is within has a block height below a particular number.
 This allows a spend-path to expire.
-* [OP_PUSHOUTPUTSTACK](bip-pushoutputstack.md) - Pushes data onto the "output stack" for outputs to a particular address.
+* [OP_PUSHOUTPUTSTACK](pos/bip-pushoutputstack.md) - Pushes data onto the "output stack" for outputs to a particular address.
 The "output stack" is a stack of data that will be pushed onto the stack after the witness script runs, but before the primary script runs.
 This allows a script writer to constrain behavior of a chained transaction output with witness data that was used a covenant input script.
-* [OP_CONSTRAINDESTINATION](cd/bip-constraindestination.md) - Limits the destinations that an input can send to and limits the fee that the output can contribute to.
+* [OP_CONSTRAINDESTINATION](cd/bip-constraindestination.md) - Limits the destinations that an input can send to.
 This allows for the creation of covenant transactions.
+* [OP_LIMITFEECONTRIBUTION](lfc/bip-limit-fee-contribution.md) - Limits the fee that an input can contribute to.

 There are two options given: one option where the opcodes redefine tapscript OP_SUCCESSx opcodes and one option where the new opcodes redefine OP_NOPx opcodes.